Do Pilots Need to Eat Different Meals from Each Other?

 How Much Do Airline Pilots Get Paid?

 First Officers (or co-pilots) can earn from £25,000 – £150,000 a year whilst the yearly salary for Captains (pilots) can range from £100,000 to about £300,000.
-It varies between airlines with factors such as the type of operation, aircraft flown and experience level all affecting pilot pay.
+Pilot pay varies significantly between airlines and countries with factors such as the type of operation, aircraft flown and experience level all affecting pilot pay.
 Generally speaking, the bigger the aircraft, the further the aircraft is flown and the longer a pilot has been with that airline, the more the airline pilot gets paid.
-Many airlines have a yearly increase in salary that reflects the pilots length of service or seniority.
+Many airlines have a yearly increase in salary that reflects the pilot’s length of service or seniority.

 The Guardian (a UK newspaper) stated that in 2016, airline pilots were the 4th highest paid profession in the United Kingdom earning an average of £86,915 ($120,000 / €95,000), before tax a year.